kdats/dockerize_models_for_gpu/SESSION-REFERENCE-BOOKLET.md

         VIRTUAL MACHINES (VMs)                           CONTAINERS
 ```

+### The Docker Deamon

+If Docker were a restaurant, the **Docker daemon** is the **head chef** working tirelessly in the kitchen.
+It is the invisible background program that actually does all the heavy lifting to make your containers run.

+### The Restaurant Analogy

+When you use Docker, there are usually two main parts working together:

+* **The Docker Client (The Waiter):** This is the part you interact with.
+When you type a command into your computer like `"docker run"` to start a container, you are placing an order with the waiter.
+* **The Docker Daemon (The Head Chef):** The waiter doesn't actually cook your food; they just take your order to the kitchen.
+The Docker daemon receives your command and gets to work.
+It fetches the ingredients (downloads the software), prepares the meal (builds the container), and manages the kitchen (makes sure the container keeps running securely).

+Because the daemon is the brain controlling how containers are built and run, you have to tell *it* about your shiny new NVIDIA Toolkit so it knows to use it!

 | Architectural Feature | Virtual Machines (VMs) | Containers (Docker / Apptainer) |
 | :--- | :--- | :--- |
 | **Abstraction Layer** | Hardware-level virtualization | Operating System (Kernel) user-space isolation |